Alfresco/gytheio/README.md

 * `alfresco-commons`
 * `alfresco-commons-s3`

-Serves as the minimal base for many content definitions, handling, and utility operations.
+Serve as the minimal base for many content definitions, handling, and utility operations.

 Transformation Commons